 “My computer hates me” is something I have heard countless times.
 There are reasons why your computer runs slow, crashes or just plain acts weird.
 Perhaps you’ve been neglecting it, or you’ve been unintentionally doing things that have been affecting its performance and security.

 Below are several reasons why your computer hates you.
+Don’t take it personal.

 You’ve never created a disk image

 Your computer hates you because you have no recovery strategy.
 You are under the impression the recovery partition on that old Dell or HP machine will save your bacon when you need to reinstall your Operating System.
 You’ve failed to consider what would happen if your hard drive crashed, rendering that recovery partition useless.
 Take the time to create your own image and store it on an external hard drive or separate internal drive for fast recovery in an emergency.
-Learn how to create a disk image here.

 You never perform even the most basic preventative maintenance